 If your HoloLens is still experiencing issues after restarting, try resetting it to factory state.
 Resetting your HoloLens keeps the version of the Windows Holographic software that's installed on it and returns everything else to factory settings.

-If you reset your device, all your personal data, apps, and settings will be erased.
+If you reset your device, all your personal data, apps, and settings will be erased, including TPM reset.
 Resetting will only install the latest installed version of Windows Holographic and you will have to redo all the initialization steps (calibrate, connect to Wi-Fi, create a user account, download apps, and so forth).